-Gigi, the matriarch of my mother-in-law’s family has baked it to welcome her new great granddaughter.
+Gigi, the matriarch of my mother-in-law’s family has baked it to welcome her new great-granddaughter.
 Granted our daughter didn’t have the opportunity to enjoy it then, but she was able to do so for years to come at many Easter celebrations.

 Every year Gigi’s four children and their families from across the country would gather together to celebrate both Easter and her birthday the same weekend.
 Not everyone was able to attend at times, but those gatherings were something special.

 Among all the other delicious food Gig prepared, this Easy Lemon Cake was always a favorite and one many of us looked forward to.
-When I asked her for the recipe, I was so surprised with how easy it was.
+When I asked her for the recipe, I was so surprised by how easy it was.

 This Easy Lemon Cake is moist and full of lemon flavor.
 You could even add bit more by adding a 1/2 – 1 teaspoon of lemon extract if you’d like.

-A plain cake mix usually calls for 3 eggs, but for this recipe I used 4 of Kroger’s Simple Truth Eggs.
+A plain cake mix usually calls for 3 eggs, but for this recipe, I used 4 of Kroger’s Simple Truth Eggs.
 I love shopping at my local Fry’s Market (Kroger) because I love the atmosphere and layout of the store, but even better they’ve recently dropped the prices on many items including the eggs!

-- 1 15.25- ounce box yellow cake mix
+- 15.25 ounces yellow cake mix boxed

-- 1 3- ounce box lemon gelatin
+- 3 ounces lemon gelatin

-- 2/3 cup canola oil
+- ⅔ cup canola oil

-- 2/3 cup hot water
+- ⅔ cup hot water

-- 1 cup confectioners' sugar sifted
+- 1 cup confectioners' sugar, plus additional for sprinkling, if desired sifted

 - 2 tablespoons fresh lemon juice